 Although a business must reach a certain level of maturity before sophisticated service integrations become truly necessary, the majority of modern businesses can benefit from some level of system integration.

 Here are some common integration needs which emerge:

-- The IT service organization wants to enforce the use of their IT service management software on teams across a mature organization.
+- The IT service organization wants to enforce the use of its IT service management software on teams across a mature organization.

 - An enterprise wants to centralize ticket management from multiple vendors using various tools.